VolpeUSDOT/Public-Lands-Computer-Vision/YOLO/README.md

-# Arch Webcam Vehicle Count
+# Arches Webcam Vehicle Count

-This script fetches the NPS Arch webcam page, resolves the current webcam image, runs YOLO vehicle detection, and writes the latest result to a JSON artifact that can be committed to GitHub.
+This script fetches the NPS Arches webcam page, resolves the current webcam image, runs YOLO vehicle detection, and writes the latest result to a JSON artifact that can be committed to GitHub.

 ## What it does

 - Downloads the NPS webcam webpage
-- Finds the current Arch webcam JPG
+- Finds the current Arches webcam JPG
 - Runs YOLOv8 vehicle detection
 - Counts detected vehicles
 - Writes a structured JSON result file